Indian climate activist granted bail over farmer protests

 Disha Ravi is part of the Indian wing of Fridays for Future, a global climate change movement founded by Swedish teenage climate activist Greta Thunberg.
 She was arrested on Feb.
 13 at her home in the southern city of Bengaluru by New Delhi police.

-Police, who had detained Ravi for questioning, said she was a “key conspirator” in the “formulation and dissemination” of a protest document, which the authorities are calling a “toolkit.”
+The police, who had detained Ravi for questioning, said she was a “key conspirator” in the “formulation and dissemination” of a protest document, which the authorities are calling a “toolkit.”
 They said the document spread misinformation about the months-long protests by farmers and “tarnished the image of India.”

 The document is part of a police investigation into how a group of farmers stormed New Delhi’s historic Red Fort complex on Jan.
 26, in one of the few violent incidents in otherwise peaceful ongoing protests on the fringes of the capital.

-Tens of thousands of farmers have camped outside New Delhi for three months to protest new agricultural laws that they say will devastate their livelihood.
-The protests have posed a major challenge to Prime Minister Narendra Modi’s Hindu nationalist government, which says the laws are needed to modernize Indian farming.
+Tens of thousands of farmers have camped outside New Delhi for three months to protest new agricultural laws that they say will devastate their livelihoods.
+The protests have posed a major challenge to Prime Minister Narendra Modi’s Hindu nationalist-led government, which says the laws are needed to modernize Indian farming.

+In its decision, the court said the evidence produced by police against Ravi was scanty.
+It said a “call for violence” that police alleged was in the document she shared was “conspicuously absent.”

-Police had said the document Ravi shared on social media indicated that there was a “conspiracy” behind the violence in which one protester was killed and hundreds of police and demonstrators were injured.
+Police had said the document Ravi shared on social media indicated there was a “conspiracy” behind the violence in which one protester was killed and hundreds of police and demonstrators were injured.

-But last week, a judge, while hearing Ravi’s bail plea, called the police accusations “conjecture” after her lawyer argued that the “toolkit” was a mere “resource document” that social activists often use for campaigning, and that it made no mention of violence nor incited any.
+Last week, a judge, while hearing Ravi’s bail plea, called the police accusations “conjecture” after her lawyer argued that the “toolkit” was a mere “resource document” that social activists often use for campaigning, and that it made no mention of violence and did not incite any.

 Ravi’s case drew widespread condemnation in India and overseas.
 Protests were held in multiple Indian cities for her release, with critics and opposition parties saying her case highlights a growing crackdown on dissent under Modi’s government.